The Native: History

-In 2019, the NATIVE released three covers in its Rebel issue which featured singer and rapper, Cruel Santino, Odunsi The Engine and TENI.
+In 2019, The Native released three covers in its Rebel issue which featured singer and rapper, Cruel Santino, Odunsi The Engine and TENI.
 Mowalola, Naira Marley and Tems featured on the NATIVE's Time Issue in the summer of 2020.
 A few months later, in December, the magazine partnered with Wizkid for a limited edition magazine Wizmag that celebrates his album, Made in Lagos.

-NATIVELAND
+Nativeland

-Nativeland is an annual music concert organised by The NATIVE at Muri Okunola, Victoria Island, Lagos.
+Nativeland is an annual music concert organised by The Native at Muri Okunola, Victoria Island, Lagos.
 The first Nativeland concert was held in December 2016, the same day the magazine was launched.